LibrariesHacked/data-treaders-library-map/index.md

 | Twitter | [#DataTreaders](https://twitter.com/search?q=%23datatreaders) |

 Voyage of the Data Treader 2 is a library data camp dedicated to exploring data and open data in libraries through a mix of workshops, discussions, and data playing.
 Anyone interested in using data to improve library services is welcome.

+We are grateful to [Manchester Libraries](https://www.manchester.gov.uk/libraries) for kindly hosting this event at Manchester Central Library.

+#### Sponsors

+This event is supported by [UKGovCamp](https://www.ukgovcamp.com/).